-During 2004 we hired personnel to develop and market additional products that are part of the Nevo® platform family.
+During 2004 we hired a small number of personnel to develop and market additional products that are part of the Nevo® platform family.
 In addition, outside resources were used, and will continue to be used, to develop these products.
 Furthermore, there is certain minimum inventory purchases associated with these products.
-Since software based media control products are a departure from our traditional business, there is greater financial risk associated with these products.
+Since software based media control products are an extension from our traditional business, there is greater financial risk associated with these products.